-Suppose you are trying to access a site via the Chrome browser, but the latter isn’t able to establish a successful connection or is simply refusing to do so in the first place.
-If that’s ever happened to you, then it could be due to that site being blocked.
+Suppose you are trying to access a site via the Chrome browser, but the latter can’t establish a successful connection or is simply refusing to do so in the first place.
+If that’s ever happened to you, it could be due to that site being blocked.

 Now there could be many different ways of putting this forward.
 Your ISP could block it or fall under restrictive IP addresses; hence, the local authorities might prevent you from accessing that site.

 In some instances, the system administrator in the workplace, schools, and colleges might also block this site via a modification to the Host file.
 Likewise, Chrome might categorize a site as unsafe and wouldn’t allow you to access it.
 Sometimes, Windows Firewalls might also act along similar lines.

-There could be a few other reasons, but those mentioned above are the most common ones.
+There could be a few other reasons, but those mentioned above are the most common.
 With that said, some handy workarounds exist to bypass these restrictions or unblock these websites on your Chrome browser.

 Let’s check out each one of them —

 Bypass Chrome Warning

 Chrome checks every site, and if it finds it insecure or dangerous, it won’t allow you to visit it.
 You might instead be greeted with messages such as Your connection is not private, The site ahead contains harmful programs, etc.

 While this is a temporary constraint put in place by Chrome, and you could easily bypass it, it is recommended that you don’t do so.
 It is because there is a high possibility of those sites being dangerous and could inject your PC with malware or carry out phishing activities.

 Disable Windows Firewall